SigmaHQ/sigmahq.github.io/docs/guide/about.md

 </script>

 You may have heard of Sigma rules before – especially around Security Operations Centres (SOCs), Threat Hunting teams, and more generally around the cyber security landscape.

 While people often associate Sigma with the detection format, it's important to understand the wider ecosystem of standards, tools, and rule collections.

+## Components

 There are three main aspects or components that make up this ecosystem.